rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the banks chose credit cards as their solution.
 In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998].

-The adoption of credit cards as the predominant method of online payment subsequently lead to a steep rise in credit card fraud.
-After with theft of social security numbers, theft of credit card numbers is the predominant form of identify theft [@CreditFraud] [@IdentityTheft].
-While we leave the issue of a digital identity out of scope, the inadequacy of the credit card system at protecting users has been proven again and again.
+The adoption of credit cards as the predominant online payment method subsequently lead to a steep rise in credit card fraud.
+After theft of social security numbers, theft of credit card numbers is the predominant form of identify theft [@CreditFraud] [@IdentityTheft].
+Leaving the need for a digital identity out of scope, the inadequacy of the credit card system at protecting users has been proven again and again.

 Over the years, alternative payment systems have been developed in response to the lack of good payment solutions.
 Direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill] have emerged to fill the feature gap left by credit cards.
-However, while these services do increase innovation in payment solutions, they don't solve the underlying issue.
+However, while these services do somewhat increase innovation in payment solutions, they don't solve the underlying issue of high coupling between users and their banks.

 While the market is generating solutions to adjust for the lack of innovation, without a deeper paradigm shift the growth in the number of payment options will have one of two outcomes.
-Either the world of payments converges into a few large payment providers, basically reverting us back to an oligopoly.
-Or the payment systems stay segmented, leading to increasing complexity for users and merchants in supporting these, while creating large overhead in the financial system.
+Either the world of payments converges into a few large payment providers, basically reverting us back to an oligopoly similar to that of the banks.
+Or the payment systems stay segmented, leading to increasing complexity for users and merchants in supporting various payment methods, while creating large overhead in the financial system.
+The fundamental paradigm shift that is needed in the industry is one of universal integration.

-The fundamental paradigm shift that is needed in the industry is one of integration.
-Payment solutions must be able to integrate with traditional banks in order to allow users to pay from their accounts, or users have to create a separate payment account with the service and transfer money over.
-This trend is being pushed by European initiatives like PSD2.
-But because of the lack of standardisation in the industry, integration of payment providers has to be implemented for every bank individually.
-When this integration is lacking, users are stuck with their financial services segmented among multiple payment providers and bank accounts.
+More centralised solutions have attempted to ease the integration of traditional banks in order to allow other financial service providers to innovate.
+This is being pushed by European initiatives like PSD2.
+But because of the lack of standardisation in the industry, integration has to be implemented for every bank individually.
+When this integration is not properly implemented, users are stuck with their financials segmented across multiple payment providers and bank accounts.
 An issue that is worsened with cross border payments.
-It is evident that current payment solutions are inadequate to solve the underlying problem: the tight coupling between a user and their banking/payment provider.
+It is evident that current initiatives are inadequate to solve the underlying problem: the tight coupling between a user and their banking/payment providers.

-The problem of decoupling users from their banks has been approached from many different angles.
+The problem of decoupling users from individual banks has been approached from many different angles.
 Perhaps the most famous solution in recent years is Bitcoin [@Bitcoin:whitepaper].
-While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposes a digital payment infrastructure with associated currency that completely moves the very core of value accounting to a distributed and open system.
-While 10 years after the publication of its white paper the crypto-currency is extremely popular as an investment vehicle, any significant payment volumes have yet to be demonstrated.
-With transaction fees peaking at 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not ready to be a direct consumer facing payment method.
+While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposes a digital payment infrastructure.
+With an associated currency it moves the very core of value accounting to a completely distributed and open system.
+10 years after the publication of its white paper the crypto-currency it is extremely popular as an investment vehicle.
+Yet any significant payment volumes have yet to be achieved.
+With transaction fees peaking at 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not, and perhaps never will be, fit to be a direct consumer facing payment system.

-Other solutions to the tight coupling problem have been successful on national levels.
+Other solutions to the tight coupling problem have been marginally successful on national levels.
 In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payment system.
 In Norway a similar product called Vipps exists that integrates all Norwegian banks.
 And similar systems exist in many European countries [@EMPSA].
-These are all payment initiatives that effectively create an abstraction layer over the individual banks, leaving them transparent to the user.
+All these payment initiatives effectively create an abstraction layer over the individual banks, leaving the users bank transparent to the merchant.
 While this does create a single payment interface across a whole nation, the lack of international standardisation leads to the failure to support cross border payments.
 This makes these systems unable to properly support global e-commerce and trade.
+Additionally, these systems serve as another hurdle to new players in the banking sector, ans they are still dependent on, and limited to, the feature sets of these systems.

 The European Union is actively trying to integrate their financial system across borders.
 With payment-integration initiatives like SEPA, PSD2 and the European